r-devel/r-project-web/md/conferences/useR_2023_call.md

   * Providing a venue and organizing all facilities required by conference events: furniture, audio-visual equipment, etc.
   * Providing catering for conference participants (at least two coffee breaks and one lunch per day, plus at least one evening social/poster event)
   * Arranging accommodation or providing information/reductions on accommodation
+* For the online component:
+  * Organizing tools to enable virtual participation.

 We recommend that the organizers read the [useR!
 Knowledgebase](https://rconf.gitlab.io/userknowledgebase/), which provides useful information on organizing a useR! conference.
 This resource is currently being developed and information is subject to change.